KhAlamdar11/hmr_sim/README.md

 - [ ] Rewrite agent additions, now with paths shown!
 Add method to show path of specific agents only (new agent)

-- [x] All config variables related to hetro swarm increase an order... num agents becomes [3,4] meaning 3 agents of type 0 and 4 of type 1.
-- [x] Formation init: Allow formation for some, and manual initialization for others.
-Change both init_pos and init_form logic, and use a dictionary for it! {0: [POSITIONS], 1: [cIRCLE,]} ...
-- [x] Add options for diff controllers!
-- [x] Make connectivity controller distributed!
-- [x] Add local obstacle avoidance

 Anon:
 - [ ] Create UML of everything!!!
 - [ ] Fix path speed bug